 ambitious.
 The area includes the town of Bagnoli and

-to the end of the bay at Cape
+the end of the bay at Cape Miseno.

-Miseno.
-The long-term plan, one assumes, is to
+The long-term plan, one assumes, is to try to resurrect

-try to resurrect the natural beauty of the area with
+the natural beauty of the area with an eye for

-an eye for attracting some of the considerable money
+attracting some of the considerable money generated by

-generated by the tourist trade elsewhere in the Gulf
+the tourist trade elsewhere in the Gulf of Naples—that